 This is Part 1 of a series.
-You can read Part 2 here.
+Read Part 2 here.

 “Greet Andronicus and Junia, my fellow Jews who have been in prison with me.
 They are outstanding among the apostles, and they were in Christ before I was.”
 Romans 16:7 (NIV 2011)

-I have had a little curiosity about Junia for a long time, but didn’t go on a search for who she was and what Paul meant when he referred to her until the last few years.
+I have had a little curiosity about Junia for a long time, but didn’t go on a search for who she was and what Paul meant when he referred to her until a few years ago.

 Paul had already named women as coworkers in Romans 16 and would go on to name several more.
 Naming someone or giving them prominence in one way or another was a meaningful act in the first century.
 Paul names 25 people in this chapter, praising seven women and five men as being most crucial to his work and to the church.
 Women get most of the “high fives,” you might say.